microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/build-an-electron-app.md

 ### Add a development Content Security Policy

-The application scaffolded by Electron Forge includes a default Content Security Policy, CSP, which disallows fetching data from a remote server.
-For development purposes we can add a CSP that is highly permissive.
+The application that Electron Forge scaffolds includes a default Content Security Policy (CSP), which disallows fetching data from a remote server.
+For development purposes, you can add a CSP that is highly permissive.
 For production apps, you need to craft a robust CSP that enables your application to function while reducing the attack surface for bad actors.

 Open the _forge.config.ts_ file and replace the existing config object being passed to the WebpackPlugin constructor with the following config object.